 It’s not all thoughtful and romantic.
 The trio mixed it up, changing moods with a swift, whimsical, powerful rendition of Vincent Youmans’ Tea for Two.
 Other songs included Thelonious Monk’s Monk’s Mood, a smooth, sophisticated version of Dave Brubeck’s The Duke, and Monk’s transcendent ‘Round Midnight.

 Charlap is a virtuoso with full command of his musical voice on the piano who, with his fellow artists, lifted spirits and touched hearts.
-Fitting his artistic soul and imagination, Charlap played with passion, rich cinematic grace, and delicacy.
+Charlap played with passion, rich cinematic grace, and delicacy, fitting his artistic soul and imagination.
 His fiery offerings were an elegant, eloquent, creative commentary that created energy and excitement.
 Whether you see and hear the Bill Charlap trio or a collaboration between Ron Carter and Bill Charlap, hang on as you will experience a jazz event of epic proportions.
-Their work is the product of giants in the jazz oeuvre, and each musical offering is an improvisatory imaginative masterpiece.
+Their work is the product of giants in the jazz oeuvre, and each musical offering is an improvisatory, imaginative masterpiece.

 Birdland Jazz Club